kajusK/DarkStar/README.md

 -----------
 * **cad** headlamp body and battery box design (FreeCad)
-* **pcb** contains all kicad files including BillOfMaterials for electronics, please note plated vias under Cree LEDs are required to move heat from LED to heatsink (body).
+* **pcb** contains all kicad files including BillOfMaterials for electronics, please note plated vias under Cree LEDs are mandatory to move heat from LED to heatsink (body).
 Gerber files for manufacturing are included.
 * **pic** contains assembly source code for the headlamp MCU